Yoshinoya: Singapore

 In 1997, Yoshinoya entered the Singaporean market through a franchise agreement with Wing Tai Investment & Development Pte.
 Ltd. In the same year, it opened its first two branches; the first is located at Ngee Ann City (opened in September) and the second one is at Scott's Picnic.
 In 2016, Wing Tai sold the whole shares of the Singaporean franchise to Asia Yoshinoya International Sdn.
 Bhd. to make it as a subsidiary.
 As of 2023, there are 11 Yoshinoya stores in Singapore.

 Cambodia

 In 2013, the first Yoshinoya franchise in Cambodia opened on King's Road in Siem Reap with a franchise agreement signed with Meas Development Co., Ltd.

 There are currently around two Yoshinoya stores in Cambodia as of September 2022, with both of them being located in Phnom Penh International Airport and Siem Reap International Airport.

+Malaysia

+In January 2004, the first and second Yoshinoya stores were opened in Malaysia in Mid Valley Megamall and 1 Utama, with all franchise agreements for Malaysia being terminated in Malaysia and stores permanently closing in 2009.

+In 2015, Yoshinoya returned under a partnership with Texchem Resources and reopened its Mid Valley Megamall branch, combining with Hanamaru Udon, and more branches subsequently opened in major malls such as Sunway Pyramid and IOI City Mall after that.
+In 2020, Yoshinoya announced global store reductions due to the COVID-19 pandemic, reducing the number of outlets to just three.
+In April 2021, the AEON Mall Shah Alam branch permanently closed as part of the downsizing, and the Mid Valley Megamall branch permanently closed in June 2021, marking Yoshinoya's complete exit from Malaysia.

 Impact of BSE

 In late 2001, a domestic bovine spongiform encephalopathy (BSE) incident critically damaged beef bowl sales.
 In late 2003, Japan suspended imports of American beef due to a BSE incident in Washington, cutting off Yoshinoya's main source of short plate (fatty beef) that is the main component of its beef bowl.
 This forced Yoshinoya to terminate beef bowl sales in Japan for the first time in its history on February 11, 2004.

 News of the removal of this item from Yoshinoya's menu caused its fans and non-fans alike to queue in massive lines at its restaurants all around Japan to taste what might be their last beef bowl for a long time.
 Yoshinoya then switched to serving pork bowl (butadon) instead of beef.
 However, its restaurants in the United States continued to serve the beef bowl using American short plate.
 From December 2, 2004, restaurants in Japan started serving "beef yakiniku bowls" (牛焼肉丼, gyū-yakiniku-don), which use Australian beef, a different sauce, and additional vegetables.
 These bowls differed from original "beef bowls", which use American beef.